African Things To Do

 • Recommended time

-Half-day to 1 day
+Half-day to 1 day (depending on travel time)

 • Good to know

-Plan conservatively and confirm permissions/logistics
+Plan conservatively and confirm logistics/permissions before moving

 Hobyo Grass and Shrubland (Tentative UNESCO)